Tanjava/RPSLS/README.md

 ![Am I Responsive Image](assets/readme-images/rpsls-amiresponsive.png)

-Popularized by the TV Show "The Big Bang Theory", Rock, Paper, Scissors, Lizard, Spock (RPSLS) is a game of chance and the extended version of the classics game of Rock, Paper, Scissors.
+Popularized by the TV Show "The Big Bang Theory", Rock, Paper, Scissors, Lizard, Spock (RPSLS) is a game of chance and the extended version of the classics hand game of Rock, Paper, Scissors.

 Each player picks a random variable and reveals it at the same time.